OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

 * Right click src
 * Select Remove files ...
 * Click OK to remove all files
-* Click Yes to confirm the deletion
+* Click Yes to confirm the removals
 * Observe that the project tree is empty
 * Select: File, Save everything (or Alt-Shift-S)
 * Close EmBitz